robotics-in-concert/rocon_demos/README.md

 * Install [android studio](http://wiki.ros.org/android/Android Studio/Download).
 * Don't forget to follow instructions for sdk installs (sdk build tools 18.1.1, api's 13, 15, 18).
 * Start android studio one time and update to the latest studio version.
+* Update and install all the ros tools:

 ```
 > sudo apt-get update